 2 hours wrapped in foil (or butcher paper) and placed back onto the pellet smoker.

-1 hour unwrapped, place back onto the grill and sauced.
+1 hour unwrapped, place back onto the grill and add sauce.
 This portion of the cooking time is completely subjective.
-If your ribs are the right temp and feel after 20-30 minutes, remove them.
+If your ribs are at the right temp and feel after 20-30 minutes, remove them.

 A total cook time of 6 hours.

-*Barbecue has few rules and these times are averages, not an exact.
-Keep a close eye on ribs as they cook and adjust the time and temperature as needed.
+*Barbecue has few rules and these times are averages, not an exact measurements.
+Keep a close eye on the ribs as they cook and adjust the time and temperature as needed.

 Tips for Pellet Grill Ribs: